krunch3r76/entropythief/README.md

 # entropythief
 **LINUX little endian (e.g. Intel chips/little endian i.e. not Raspberry Pi/ARM) only**

-the latest tag alpha-v5 and the version as of this commit are using different approaches to getting randomness, the former the rdrand cpu instruction and the latter /dev/random... the next revision shall offer a choice and at competitive rates! the next revision (as of the recent commit as well) uses a pool of named pipes to write (and) read arbitrarily beyond system limits of a single named pipe.

-get random entropy at a steal of a rate from multiple providers utilizing Intel's RDRAND cpu instruction and send to a named pipe. requests are sent whenever the named pipe falls below a set threshold.
+get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (see usage rdrand argument) and send to a named pipe. requests are sent whenever the named pipe falls below a set threshold.

 usage:
 ```